majsylw/SecondVoice/content/authors/admin/_index.md

  - Project

 ---
+# Who we are

+Hear.ai is a non-profit, educational project.
+We are group of ML enthusiasts under mentors' supervision who want to build AI solutions for general good, while networking and gaining experience.

 # Our motivation

-* Deaf belong to the most excluded social groups.
-* Deaf cannot benefit from the services of an interpreter when contacting with doctor (also in the hospital), social worker, teacher, policeman, psychologist.
+Deaf belong to the most excluded social groups.
+Communication outside their community can be a huge problem for them.
+They often cannot benefit from the services of an interpreter when contacting with doctor (also in the hospital), social workers, banks etc.
-* Sign language is different comparing to Polish; Deaf learns it as a foreign language.
-* Due to that Deaf have limited access to information, communicators and entertainment in their native language.
+Sign language is different comparing to Polish.
+Deaf people learn it as a foreign language.
+Because of that they have difficult access to information and entertainment in their native language.

+# Our goals

+* Working on segmentation and detection of signs,
+* Increasing existing knowledge base,
+* Increasing public awareness,
+* Gaining experience,
+* Networking,
+* Experimenting with technologies,
+* Sharing knowledge,